 Prepare the Work Area

-Unscrew fixtures, hinges, and all other items that will not be stained.
-Bag them and their screws, label the bag with a Sharpie and set them safely aside.
+If working on an item such as a dresser or nightstand, unscrew fixtures, hinges, and all other items that will not be stained.
+Bag these items and their screws, label the bag with a Sharpie and set them safely aside.

 Test and Assess the Painted Surface